 Qwest goes beyond the Government's requirements by providing additional tools and capabilities to aid the Government in transitioning services to the Qwest network.
 Details regarding these enhancements can be found in Sections 4.5 and 4.6.
 Agencies currently served by Qwest will have the This option is available to all Agencies, whether centralized or direct billed, who have Qwest service.
 Agencies will retain their current services and feature set which virtually removes all risk associated with transition.
-The benefits from this approach are: Additionally,

-Agencies that they will not be double billed for the same services.
+The benefits from this approach are: Additionally, this gives the assurance to both GSA and the Agencies that they will not be double billed for the same services.